 I found the whole process to be quite straightforward, but I did have a few questions and concerns along the way, so I’m hoping this post will provide additional information for anyone who is – or who will be – applying for this visa.

-What is a Youth Mobility Visa?
+What is a UK Youth Mobility Visa?

-You can apply for this visa if:
+You can apply for the UK Youth Mobility Visa if:

-- You are aged 18 to 30
+- You’re aged 18 to 30

 - You have at least £1,890 (roughly $3,415 CAD as of April 2018) in your bank account

 *You must apply while located outside the UK and you must not have any dependents (children who live with you or who you’re financially responsible for).